pubky/pubky-nexus/docs/decentralization.md

 Driven by the `user-hs-resolver` thread.
 For each user it resolves the currently published HS from PKDNS/DHT and persists/refreshes the `(:User)-[:HOSTED_BY]->(:Homeserver)` edge with a `resolved_at` timestamp.
-This is what tells the third-party indexer which users belong to which HS.
+This is what tells the externally-hosted-user indexer (Section 3) which users belong to which HS.

 ### `hs_resolver_sleep`